adjakka/Capstone_Projects/Capstone_2/README.md

 <p align="justify">
 Moreover, neural networks are being used for recommender systems.
 These models are designed using sophisticated state of the art architecture.
 The model needs to be designed first.
 Then they will be tested and modified again and again.
 Fine tuning deep learning models can be a monumental task.
 Now, what if I told you that we could come up with a decent recommender process that involves no training at all?
 Sounds too good to be true?
 Well, thanks to <small><a target="_blank" href="https://tfhub.dev/google/universal-sentence-encoder-large/3">Google's universal sentence encoder</a></small>, this is possible!
-Given a product description as text, the input will be mapped to a high dimensional vector space of (512 dimensions).
+Given a product description as text, this text input will be mapped to a high dimensional vector space (512 dimensions).
 These "embeddings" are then used to compute similarities based on which practical recommendations can be made.
 </p>

 ### Sneak peek of what we're getting into ###

-So what am I really talking about?
-I'll show you in pictures.
+So, what am I really talking about?
+Allow me to illustrate using pictures.
 After all, a picture is worth thousands of words!
 ![picture alt](https://github.com/adjakka/Miscellaneous/blob/master/Filters.JPG "Product and its related products")

 <p align="justify">
-What I did her was take the embedding of the descriptions (the first product here) and then look for descriptions of products that were similar to the first product.
-The pictures are only here to help us visalize the results.
-Now, if that's not interesting enough, then check this out:
+What I did here was take the embedding of the descriptions (the first product here) and then, look for descriptions of products that were similar to the first product.
+The pictures are for illustrative purposes alone.
+Check out another interesting result:
  </p>

 ![picture alt](https://github.com/adjakka/Miscellaneous/blob/master/Movies.JPG "Product and its related products")
 <p align="justify">
-How interesting, sin't it?
+How interesting, isn't it?
 Given the movie plot of Guardians of the Galaxy, the module was able to find other fantasy/action/adventure/Superhero movies!
 Just goes to show how well trained the Universal Sentence Encoder is!
-We could achieve something so meaningful without even training the model.
+We could achieve something so meaningful without even training or building a model of our own.
 All I did was use the model as is with the pretrained weights!
 </p>

 ### Explanation of some basic concepts before a deep dive ###